Manishh09/ng-coding-challenges/projects/coding-challenges/src/app/challenges/challenge-02-parallel-apis/docs/CH-02-SOLUTION_GUIDE.md

-# 🧭 Solution Approach: Dashboard with Parallel API Calls
+# Challenge 02: Dashboard with Parallel API Calls

+## 🧭 Solution Approach

 This guide walks through the solution in **clear, logical steps**, explaining what to build, in what order, and how to wire everything together using **Angular + RxJS best practices**.